huzaifahp7/huzaifahp7.github.io/_writing/05-02-2025-dost-zamaana.md

   - time
 ---

-### Some songs of friendship outlive the wheel of time.
+### Songs of friendship often outlive the wheel of time.

 A part of my occasional existential musing is that in certain moments where my mind is relaxed, I remember that nothing is eternal - places, people, and even memories.
 But every now and then, a feeling returns.
 A trace of a bond.
 A warmth that refuses to disappear.